akhodakivskiy/VimFx/documentation/api.md

   `title` (a `String`).
 If you need more text than a title, use `options.body`.
   See [`Notification`] for more information.

+- markPageInteraction(): `Function`.
+Marks that the user has interacted with the page.
+After that [autofocus prevention] is not done anymore.
+Commands interacting with web page content might want to do this.

 **Warning:** There are also properties starting with an underscore on `vim` objects.
 They are private, and not supposed to be used outside of VimFx’s own source code.
 They may change at any time.